 - Create a local listing for yourself on Google.
 Simply visit www.google.com/local/add and complete the form.
 Most people find lawyers by Googling “lawyer and [my city].”

 - Join a group on LinkedIn.
 Pick a group that includes referral sources and potential clients.
 Participate in discussions (being careful not to discuss client affairs, not to offer legal advice which may create an unwanted attorney-client relationship, and not to give an opinion on a court ruling, which may conflict with a position another attorney in your office is taking in a brief).
 Talk about facts, news and trends.

-- Read the LawMarketing Portal, www.lawmarketing.com, for articles about marketing and business development.
+- Read my blog, www.larrybodine.com/blog, for articles about marketing and business development.

 Third Year, Fourth Year, Fifth Year Associates

 - It's time to declare your major.
 Draw a picture in your mind of the kind of person you'd most like to have as a client – is it an entrepreneur?
 Corporate Executive?
 A surgeon?
 Then reflect on the legal work you're best at or enjoy the most.
 Your goal is to find these ideal clients and solve their problems with the legal work you like to do.
 This is the formula for a happy and prosperous law practice.